wecacuee/ECE275-S25-Sequential-Logic/docs/syllabus.md

 ### Labs

 We will have labs throughout the semester.
 Please attend in person on your assigned lab day.
 Each student will be provided hardware that can be taken home.
 By accepting this hardware, the student is agreeing to return the hardware at the end of the semester with shipping pre-paid by the department.
 University of Maine administrative policy statements

+### Mask policy

+Masks are required in the class so that people at risk feel safe and welcome to the class.

 ### Academic Honesty Statement